BinHu129/SICERec/README.md

  Here is the author's sharing [link](https://authors.elsevier.com/a/1ko523PiGTXFEZ) for this article, valid until May 9, 2025.
 If you like this paper, feel free to share it!
 ## Other Baselines
+This paper comprehensively compiles reference information for all comparative studies.
+The cited papers are all publicly accessible and come with complete code implementations and experimental protocols.